spatil62/banking-app/README.md

 MySQL: Relational database for storing account information.
 Usage

-The application provides several endpoints for managing bank accounts: and covers all CRUD operations
+The application provides several endpoints for managing bank accounts and covers all CRUD operations: